nightwarrior-xxx/Azure_Practise/docs/storage_accounts.md

 The entity object can be of type Entity.
 Every entity must include PartitionKey and RowKey properties.These are the unique itentifiers of your entity and together they form a primary key.
 Entities having same PartitionKey are stored on the same node.
 RowKey are used as an unique identifiers within a partition.

 Now, add the entity object with insert_entity method.
 ![add table](./img/table3.png)

+In this way you can simple use the Azure Cosmosdb.

+Learning how to use Azure is a complicated task as Azure is bringing new stuff every day.
+So you need to keep yourself updated to move with Azure.